 Safety in the science classroom includes the storage, use, and disposal of chemicals.
-The Workplace Hazardous Materials Information System (WHMIS) regulations under the Hazardous Products Act govern storage and handling practices of chemicals in schools.
+The Workplace Hazardous Materials Information System (WHMIS) regulations under the Hazardous Products Act and Hazardous Product Regulations govern storage and handling practices of chemicals in schools.
 All school divisions must comply with the provisions of the Act.
 Chemicals should be stored in a safe location according to chemical class, not just alphabetically.

-Appropriate cautionary labels must be placed on all chemical containers and all school division employees using hazardous substances should have access to appropriate Materials Safety Data Sheets.
+Appropriate cautionary labels must be placed on all chemical containers and all school division employees using hazardous substances should have access to appropriate Safety Data Sheets (SDSs).
 Under provincial WHMIS regulations, all employees involved in handling hazardous substances must receive training by their employer.
 Teachers who have not been informed about or trained in this program should contact their Director of Education.
-Further information related to WHMIS is available through Health Canada and the Saskatchewan Ministry of Advanced Education, Employment and Labour.
+Further information related to WHMIS is available through WorkSafe Saskatchewan.